 Shape photography is the two-dimensional appearance of objects as your camera captures them.
 For instance, if you look at an image of a ball, you’ll find its shape as a circle.
 Likewise, if you look at a picture of a cube-shaped suitcase, you’ll find its shape like a square.
 It doesn’t matter if it’s a toy, a plane, or a human; it is a two-dimensional representation of something we recognize.

-Note that all of these shapes – as a with all shapes in photographic composition! – are two dimensional.
+Note that all of these shapes – as with all shapes in photographic composition! – are two-dimensional.
 They have a width, and they have a height, but they have no depth.

 Now, as photography is a two-dimensional medium, photographed objects naturally have a shape.
-With the inception of modern art, shape photography gained momentum in minimalist and abstracted artistic movements.
+With the inception of modern art, shape photography gained momentum in minimalist and abstract art movements.